 Stop holding off on the whip cream and just let go of your sweet cravings once you enter Lava Mocha Cafe in Angono.
 Don’t be fooled by the somewhat funky though slightly tacky interiors.
 This cafe aims mainly for the student market from a nearby school.
 Prices are budget friendly yet in good portions and value.
 Most of all, they taste better than they are priced.
 But what you really come here for are the desserts.

 Finding a boutique shop inside a burger and chicken wings joint may seem to be an odd combination.
-For owners Faye and Leo David, they are just all too happy to finally have a place they can serve their homestyle grilled burgers and buffalo wings and a lifestyle shop to give back to their loyal online customers.
+For owners Faye and Leo David, they are just all too happy to finally have a place they can serve their homestyle charbroiled burgers and buffalo wings and give back to their loyal customers.
 The Wings On The Go restaurant may have opened recently this year (March 2016), but they have been operating since 2012 in a delivery and pick-up system.
-Their menu and offerings, showcased online via Facebook, was such a massive hit they developed a cult-like following in Angono and nearby towns.
+Their menu and offerings, showcased online via Facebook was such a massive hit they developed a cult-like following in Angono and nearby towns.
 On a recent visit to Angono, I had a chance to try Wings on the Go and find out what made people crazy over Wings On The Go.

 From what started as an online business of selling baked goodies and treats in Instagram and Facebook, Kim is Hungry Cakes + Cafe is one sweet success story.
 With enough loyal customer base who enjoyed her dessert offerings, Kim Gonzales, the owner, managed to open her own cafe.
 Now, her customers and walk-ins can enjoy her cakes, and cupcakes with the addition of coffee, frappes and other meals.